 Hugo Simberg’s dream world (1873–1917)Hugo Simberg’s work is an enhancement of the senses.
-Simberg created a dream world for himself which required symbolic means to interpret it.
-Simberg composes metaphors with coherence and continuity of subtle colors entering a mental landscape which movements are on the border of sleep and consciousness.
+He has created a dream world which requires symbolic means to interpret it.
+He composes metaphors with coherence and continuity.
+Subtle colours enter a mental landscape where movements are on the border of sleep and consciousness.

 World of ideas